 Additionally, the management condition of outsourcing partners is regularly monitored at least once per year and it has been confirmed that the risk of bankruptcy is low.
 With regards to plans for procuring additional capital (capital plan), Zengin-Net believes the necessity and significance of such a plan is low based on the following matters, and thus unnecessary.

-- (1) Under the Payment Services Act, excluding cases where approval is received from the Prime Minister of Japan, a Funds Clearing Agency is responsible for the funds clearing business and related operations and cannot carry out other operations, meaning it has an obligation to focus on these operations exclusively. - (2) The operating expenses of Zengin-Net are covered by contributions to expenses collected from Clearing Participants, which fundamentally differs from the management format of ordinary operating companies which is linked with sales performance. - (3) The Zengin Data Telecommunication System, which is the core operating system of the Domestic Funds Transfer System, is provided for the use of Participating Banks based on a service agreement concluded with the system vendor.
-This system does not belong to Zengin-Net. - (4) Zengin-Net does not invest at all in marketable securities or financial instruments that carry the risk of a loss of principal.

-Zengin-Net's response to each individual key consideration is as follows.

-<Rey consideration 1: An FMI should have robust management and control systems to identify, monitor, and manage general business risks, including losses from poor execution of business strategy, negative cash flows, or unexpected and excessively large operating expenses.>
+(1) Under the Payment Services Act, excluding cases where approval is received from the Prime Minister of Japan, a Funds Clearing Agency is responsible for the funds clearing business and related operations and cannot carry out other operations, meaning it has an obligation to focus on these operations exclusively.
+(2) The operating expenses of Zengin-Net are covered by (2) The operating expenses of Zengin-Net are covered by contributions to expenses collected from Clearing Participants which fundamentally differs from the management format of ordinary operating companies which is linked with sales performance.
+(3) The Zengin Data Telecommunication System, which is the core operating system of the Domestic Funds Transfer System, and ZEDI, which transmits/receives telegraphic transfer messages in XML format including financial EDI information as part of data exchange operations, are provided for the use of Participating Banks based on a service agreement concluded with the system vendor, and so these systems does not belong to Zengin-Net.
+(4) Zengin-Net does not invest at all in marketable securities of financial instruments that carry the risk of a loss of principal.
+(Note) Although ZEDI does not directly handle funds clearing, it is listed as a reference.
+Zengin-Net's response to each individual key consideration is as follows < Key consideration 1: An FMI should have robust management and control systems to identify, monitor, and manage general business risks, including losses from poor execution of business strategy negative cash flows, or unexpected and excessively large operating expenses. >